Heat Sink Material Selection

 The heat sink would require a material which can easily absorb and store heat, this is known as thermal conductivity.
 A material with high thermal conductivity will allow heat to transfer more easily than a material with low thermal conductivity; most metals have a good thermal conductivity and most plastics have low thermal conductivity.
 A rule of thumb is any material that feels cool to the touch as room temperature is generally a good conductor of heat.

-The particular properties desired for a greenhouse heat sink fall somewhere in between, as aluminium for example is a very good conductor of heat, but it will also release that heat fairly quickly.
-Metals are generally also costly or have a higher value for recycling so are not as easy to come by.
+The particular properties desired for a greenhouse heat sink fall somewhere in between, as aluminium for example is a very good conductor of heat, but it is also quick an expensive material to use for this kind of project.
+Metals in generally are costly or have a higher value for recycling so are not as easy to come by, additionally you ideally want a material which can absorb heat over a longer period of time which will also release this heat at a slower rate (the ambient temperature will play a large part here).

 The three material chosen for testing where: Granite chips, glass chips and concrete chunks.
 The glass and concrete was taken from a local recycling centre with their permission and the granite chips were sourced from Jen’s driveway.